apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>dataSourceRef describes the configuration when using <code>persistentVolumeClaim.spec.dataSourceRef</code> method for restoring.
+<p>Specifies the configuration when using <code>persistentVolumeClaim.spec.dataSourceRef</code> method for restoring.
-it describes the source volume of the backup targetVolumes and how to mount path in the restoring container.</p>
+Describes the source volume of the backup targetVolumes and the mount path in the restoring container.</p>
 </td>
 </tr>
 <tr>